Even after years of learning it in school, grammar is just one of those things people still mess up.

 Unfortunately, it's AP Style ... so we just have to live with it.
-It's a sexy angle for content formats, so I wouldn't shy away from using it, but just remember that the apostrophes should be in different places -- and that's okay.
-(Or, you know, you can always use a different style guide!)
+It's a hot angle for content formats, so I wouldn't shy away from using it.
+But when you're checking your writing for grammatical errors, just remember that the apostrophes should be in different places.

 11) i.e. vs. e.g.

 Confession: I never remember this rule, so I have to Google it every single time I want to use it in my writing.
-I'm hoping by writing about it that the trend will stop.
+I'm hoping that by writing about it here, the trend will stop.

-Lots of people use the terms interchangeably when trying to elaborate on a point, but they really mean two different things. "i.e." roughly means "that is" or "in other words" while "e.g." means "example given" or "for example."
-See the difference?
-One's used to clarify something you've said, while the other adds color to a story through an example.
+Lots of people use the terms interchangeably when trying to elaborate on a point, but they really mean two different things: "i.e." roughly means "that is" or "in other words," while "e.g." means "example given" or "for example."
+The former is used to clarify something you've said, while the latter adds color to a story through an example.

 12) Peek vs. peak vs. pique